 - On-premises: Organizations are responsible for all costs associated with the server hardware, power consumption, and storage.

-- Cloud: Organizations with a cloud solution pay for the resources they use.
+- Cloud based: Organizations with a cloud solution pay for the resources they use.
 They do not spend money on maintenance and upkeep costs, and the price is easily changeable and fluctuating depending on consumption.

-Are Your Organization Transitioning from On-prem to Cloud?
+Are Your Organization Transitioning from On-prem to Cloud Based?

 If you are transitioning from on-prem to a cloud software solution as part of your IT digital strategy, this might be important to consider when choosing a meeting room booking solution.
 You might have parts of your platform running on-premises now, while you transition parts of your IT infrastructure to the cloud.
 You must consider how long your transition will take, and if you are to move into the cloud consider this when choosing software providers.